rg1964/xyz_ingester_python/README.md

 ## Getting Started

-These instructions will give an overview on the components of the project and how to run it.
+This is an overview of the components of the project as well as details on how to make the best use of it.

 ### Prerequisites